fishcus/KAP-manual/en/model/computed_column/overview.en.md

 *Computed Column* allows you to pre-define actions like data extraction / transformation / redefinition in modes, it enhances the data semantic abstraction.
 By replacing runtime calculation with offline cube construction, the pre-calculation capability of Kyligence Enterprise is fully utilized.
 As a result, query performance could be improved significantly.
 It's allowed to use Hive UDF in computed columns, so that existing business codes can be reused.

 > Caution:
->   - Computed column is not available when the data source is Kafka.
+>   - Computed column is **ONLY** suppoted when the data source is Hive.
 >   - Please **DO NOT** define an expression with only constants for a computed column.

-### Basic Concept and Rules
+### Basic Concepts and Guidelines
+- Naming convention:
+  - Only letters, digits and underscores are supported.
+Pure digits or starting with underscores are NOT allowed.
+  - Under one project, the name of a computed column cannot duplicate with any other columns in current model.
 - Expression: calculating logic.
-Expression of computed column supports across a fact table or a lookup table.
+Expression of computed column can contain columns across a fact table and a lookup table.
-- Consistency:
+- Re-use and reference:
-  - In a project, computed columns' name should be consistent with their expression (computed logic).
-It means one computed column can be defined once in one project, yet can be reused no matter how many times over different models.
+  - In a project, a computed column can be re-used accross different models.
+So its name and expression should be unique.
-  - Reuse: computed columns can be reused from one model to another, same position is required.
+  - In a new data model, you can re-use computed columns which is already defined in another model on the same table.
+  - You can define a new computed column based on an existing computed column.
-- Position:
+- Others:
-  - Defining a computed column in fact table is highly recommended.
-In some cases, you can define computed column in special lookup tables, which is not stored as snapshot.
+  - It's highly recommended to define computed column only on fact table, although you can define computed column on lookup tables which are not stored as snapshot.
-  - Allow to define different computed columns in different models.
+  - You can define different computed columns in different models with following the guideline above.
-- More:
-  - Under one project, the name of a computed column cannot duplicate with any other columns in current model.
-  - Access：If a user has been restricted access to the column that is used in the expression of a computed column, the user will not be able to query the computed column either.
+  - Access control：If a user has restricted access to the column used in the expression of a computed column, then this user will not be able to query the computed column either.

-#### Create Computed Column
+### Create Computed Column

 Kyligence Enterprise allows you to define computed columns for each model separately.